It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday

-Professional-looking results.
-So effective, some even went without conditioner.
-Ideal for chemically-treated hair.
+Boasts professional-looking results.
+So effective that some even went without conditioner.
+Ideal for chemically treated hair.
 Free of sulfates, phosphates, and parabens.

 Some negative results from users with keratin-treated hair.

-Excellent results, even repairs dry ends.
-Makes hair soft and manageable.
-Detangling formula results in less breakage.
-Paraben-free formula.
-Has a subtle, pleasant scent.
+This shampoo gives excellent results; even repairs dry ends.
+It makes your hair soft and manageable.
+The detangling formula results in less breakage and is paraben-free.
+It has a subtle, pleasant scent you'll love.

 Have you run your fingers through your hair lately?
 If it feels dry, frizzy, or unusually coarse, you might need to upgrade your hair products to manage these issues.
 The first product you should invest in is a shampoo for dry hair.